what we do

 SARAH MELBY associate creative director

-A Texas native, Sarah moved to northwest Arkansas in 2013 to attend John Brown University where she earned her bachelors degree in Graphic Design.
+Sarah was born and raised in south Texas, but moved to northwest Arkansas in 2013 to attend John Brown University where she earned her bachelors degree in Graphic Design.
 From there, she moved to the Arkansas Delta to work as a Design Mentor in the Helena - West Helena School District as part of Thrive’s Design Mentorship Residency.
 After falling in love with the area, the community, and Thrive’s mission, Sarah decided to continue with Thrive as a full-time Graphic Designer.

 board of directors